offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 The book mentions that this is useful in cases where the OS or framework requires some cleanup operation once the last instance of some type goes away (e.g. the old school Windows component object model).
 ```

-## Containers
+## Utility Wrappers

-`{bm} /(Library Functions\/Containers)_TOPIC/`
+`{bm} /(Library Functions\/Utility Wrappers)_TOPIC/`

-Containers are classes that wrap one or more other objects, such as collections (e.g. lists and maps).
-These wrappers either provide some type of extra functionality or provide abstractions that make code easier to handle and reason about.
+There are utility classes that wrap one or more other objects, such as optionals or tuples.
+They either provide some type of extra functionality or provide abstractions that make code easier to handle and reason about.

-The subsections below document some common container classes and their usages.
+The subsections below document some common wrappers classes and their usages.

 ### Optional

-`{bm} /(Library Functions\/Containers\/Optional)_TOPIC/`
+`{bm} /(Library Functions\/Utility Wrappers\/Optional)_TOPIC/`

-An optional class is a container that either holds on to an object or is empty (similar to Java or Python's optional class).
+An optional class is a wrapper that either holds on to an object or is empty (similar to Java or Python's optional class).

 ```c++
 std::optional<int> take(int x) {